bigdata-ustc/EduCDM/CONTRIBUTE.md

 If you want to add the data analysis or a new dataset, please submit a Pull Request to [EduData](https://github.com/bigdata-ustc/EduData).

 ### Add new CDM model

+The newly implemented CDM model requires:

+1. Dataset processing.
+2. Inherit the `class CDM` in `EduCDM/meta.py` and implement four methods in it.
+3. Write the corresponding example code for the model (This refers to a demo that can be tested by others).
+It should include at least [notebook](examples/MCD/MCD.ipynb) and [script](examples/MCD/MCD.py).
+[An example](examples/MCD).
+4. Write the corresponding test code for the model and make sure that the test coverage is 100%.
+[An example](tests/mcd).

 #### Dataset Processing